US-CBP/cbp-style-guide/src/docs/components/buttons.md

 <div class="pl-pattern">

-### Icon buttons
+### Icon Buttons

 Icon buttons are buttons with an icon inside.
 An icon button may or may not have text.
 Icon buttons can help save space or improve the ability to scan/find buttons quickly.

 Use `btn-icon-only` for buttons with only an icon in it.
 This optimizes the padding.

-For an icon without chrome, use a `btn-hover`.
+For an icon without a border, use a `btn-hover`.

 {::nomarkdown}
 <div class="pl-preview">